rust-lang/rust/text/0000-integer-overflow.md

 acceptable to only provide named methods for wraparound arithmetic, and not symbolic operators.

 ## Goals of this proposal

  * Clearly distinguish the circumstances where overflow is expected behavior from where it is not.

+ * Ensure that pervasive checking for overflow is performed *at some point* in the development cycle, even if it does not take place in shipping code for performance reasons.
+The goal of this is to prevent "lock-in" where code has a de-facto reliance on wrapping semantics, and thus incorrectly breaks when stricter checking is enabled.

  * Provide programmers with the tools they need to flexibly make the tradeoff between higher performance and more reliably catching mistakes.